-- Provide cultural competence training for students, staff and/or faculty. - Provide educational opportunities for students, staff, and/or faculty that promote a greater understanding of social identities, inequities, multiculturalism, inclusion, and social justice. - Increase opportunities for cross-cultural dialogue and/or learning among students, and between faculty, staff, and students. - Incorporate issues of diversity and cross-cultural competence effectively into the curriculum in ways that will improve campus climate. - Improve recruitment, retention, and graduation of students from underrepresented groups. - Improve recruitment, retention, and graduation of students with disabilities, student veterans and/or non-traditional students. - Increase recruitment, retention, and success of faculty from underrepresented and minority groups. - Develop initiatives focusing on intersectionality of social identities and issues of social justice.
+- Enhance the quality of teaching and learning about diversity. - Enrich the diversity experiences of students, faculty and/or staff. - Provide cultural competence training for students, staff and/or faculty. - Provide educational opportunities for students, staff, and/or faculty that promote a greater understanding of social identities, inequities, multiculturalism, inclusion and social justice. - Increase opportunities for cross-cultural dialogue and/or learning among students, and between faculty, staff, and students. - Incorporate issues of diversity and cross-cultural competence effectively into the curriculum in ways that will improve campus climate. - Improve recruitment, retention and graduation of students from underrepresented groups. - Improve recruitment, retention and graduation of student s with disabilities, student veterans and/or non-traditional students. - Increase recruitment, retention and success of faculty from underrepresented and minority groups. - Develop initiatives focusing on intersectionality of social identities and issues of social justice.

-Eligibility
+Eligibility:

-- All WCU tenured and tenure-track faculty members, including a faculty member who is appointed to a tenure track position and who has not been granted tenure; regular full-time employees (staff/administrators); and graduate students, including doctoral candidates, are eligible to participate either individually and/or on teams for awards on a competitive basis. - Graduate student applicants must be enrolled during the duration of the grant period and require a faculty or staff sponsor. - 3.
+- 1. All WCU tenured and tenure-track faculty members, including a faculty member who is appointed to a tenure track position and who has not been granted tenure; regular full-time employees (staff/administrators); and graduate students, including doctoral candidates, are eligible to participate either individually and/or on teams for awards on a competitive basis. - 2.
+Graduate student applicants must be enrolled during the duration of the grant period and require a faculty or staff sponsor. - 3.
 Program Directors shall expect to be employed at WCU during the grant period. - 4.
 Project Directors of previous IDIGC grant awards are eligible to apply. - 5.
-If a Program Director has not submitted an End-of-Year report for any current or previous awards, then they are not eligible to apply.
+If a Program Director has not submitted an End-of-Year report for any current or previous IDIGC awards, then they are NOT eligible to apply.

-Award Criteria
+Award Criteria:

-The following criteria will be applied in evaluating all grant proposals submitted to the IDIGC:
+The following criteria will be applied in evaluating all grant proposals submitted to the IDIGC Review Team:

 - 1. Potential benefits to be realized by the WCU campus community. - 2.
 Impact of the proposed program and its expected outcomes in relation to the RFP purpose. - 3.
-Clarity, completeness and reasonableness of the program proposal and budget request: what do you expect to accomplish; what work will be done during the course of the program; who will perform the work; how, where, and when will the work be performed. - 4.
-Feasibility of realizing the program's objectives given applicable budget funding and timeline. - 5.
-Appropriateness for funding and adherence to grant program instructions and guidelines. - 6.
-Incomplete or poorly written proposals will not be considered by the IDIGC.
+Clarity, completeness and reasonableness of the program proposal and budget request what do you expect to accomplish; what work will be done during the course of the program; who will perform the work; how, where and when will the work be performed. - 4.
+Feasibility of realizing the program's objectives given applicable budget funding and timeline.
+5. Appropriateness for IDIGC funding and adherence to IDIGC grant program instructions and guidelines. - 6.
+Incomplete or poorly-written proposals will not be considered by the IDIGC Proposal Review Team.

-PART II: GRANT PROGRAM DESCRIPTION
+PART II: IDIGC GRANT PROGRAM DESCRIPTION

-General Stipulations
+General IDIGC Stipulations: